DoTheBarrelRoll/react-proju/README.md

 REACT_APP_TMDBKEY=[YOUR_TMDB_KEY]
 REACT_APP_WEATHERKEY=[YOUR_OPENWEATHERMAP_KEY]
 ```
-5. Start you application by running `npm run dev` on the root of your project.
+5. Start the application by running `npm run dev` on the root of your project.